Key takeaways

 The AI will draft a detailed and accurate PSA based on your input.

-Once the codicil is generated, copy the source code.
-Return to the Docupilot dashboard and create a new template.
-Click the Source button and paste the code into the editor. - Add merge fields
+Once the PSA is generated, copy the source code.
+Return to the Docupilot dashboard, create a new template, click the Source button, and paste the code into the editor.

 FAQs